How to measure, maximize, and optimize office space utilization

 What is office space utilization?

 Office space utilization measures how well your company uses its physical workspace.
-For example, measuring the number of desks or meeting rooms used helps you understand how your office floor plan aids your company goals.
+For example, measuring the number of individual desks or meeting rooms used helps you understand how your office floor plan aids your company's goals.

 Companies typically express it as a percentage showing how much available space is used.
-For instance, a 60% utilization rate means 60 out of 100 desks are in use.
-They measure space utilization as businesses move to hybrid work models where staff are out of the office daily.
+For instance, a 60% office space utilization rate means 60 out of 100 desks are in use.

 Office space utilization helps reduce expenses by putting every square foot to good use.
-Based on data insights, you can decide to move to smaller offices or find new uses for different areas.
+By gathering data, you can decide to move to shared offices or find new uses for vacant space.
 Properly managing your workspace budget stops money from going to waste and ensures the space works harder for the company.

 Better Productivity